 What makes Trajectories® different is how we have learned thorough years of deep exposure to identify risk, safety strategies amidst the ever evolving and yet predictable human condition and behaviors.
 These are our foundational concepts to re-calibrate your internal think tank, and understand where we are coming from in our years of experience at managing risk in every industry, human, system and magnitude imaginable.

-Human Error is NEVER the Cause
+Human Error is Never the Root Cause

 Jens Rasmussen, a pioneer in the field of safety science, explains that we humans investigate until we find a cause that is abnormal, but familiar.
 It’s like our embedded investigation protocol.
 You have a flat tire (the bad outcome).
 You find a nail in your tire (the cause)….

 There is No Such Thing as a High Reliability Organization

 “Become an HRO,” they say.
 “It’s the secret to becoming highly reliable at what you do.”
 Many industries suffering from higher than expected rates of failure…